You can use WLAN Toolbox™ together with MATLAB® Coder™ to:

 codegen function to compile your code.

-All WLAN System Toolbox functions and System objects are supported for code generation.
-For a list of supported functions and System objects, see WLAN System Toolbox (MATLAB Coder).
+All WLAN Toolbox functions and System objects support for code generation.
+For an overview, see Functions and System Objects Supported for MATLAB Coder.